learn-co-curriculum/react-hooks-redux-initial-dispatch/README.md

 dispatch({ type: "@@INIT" });
 ```

-Cool, now our HTML starts off at zero.
-And each time we call dispatch, the HTML
+Now the number displayed in the DOM starts at 0.
+And each time we call dispatch,
-is appropriately updated.
+the DOM is appropriately updated.

 Note that we can dispatch an action of any type, so long as it doesn't hit our
 switch statement.
 We dispatch an action of type `@@INIT` by convention, but you